chevere/docs/architecture/standard/coding.md

 # Coding Standard

 The coding standard exists as good practice for keeping the source cohesive as possible.
-That way, Chevere removes lots of "ifs" by sticking to its own set of rules.

 ## Casing